-Our client is one of the largest contract research organizations (CRO) providing clinical trials services with annual revenues of over $2 billion, and over 11,000 employees in more than 60 countries
+Our client is one of the largest contract research organisations (CRO) providing clinical trial services, with annual revenues of over $2 billion and over 11,000 employees in more than 60 countries.

-Currently the market demands that sponsors of clinical trials find ways to reduce trial complexity, drug development costs, and get more value from limited research and development budgets.
-The main goal of this project is to develop a platform that helps investigators to find out the most risky parts of a clinical trial and thus to reduce a cost of an entire study.
-Application has to be performant, user-friendly and elegant — strength, function and beauty are the essential qualities here.
+Currently, the market demands that the sponsors of clinical trials find ways to reduce trial complexity, decrease drug development costs, and get more value from limited research and development budgets.
+The main goal of this project was to develop a platform that would help investigators to find out the riskiest parts of a clinical trial and thus to reduce a cost of an entire study.
+The application should be performant, user-friendly and elegant — strength, function and beauty are the essential qualities here.

-Agile development approach is used for this project.
-Quality is one of the main focuses of the project.
-In addition to functional testing, we use continuous integration, automated testing, code reviews, load testing and security testing.
+Quality was one of the main focuses of the project.
+In addition to functional testing, we used continuous integration, automated testing, code reviews, load testing and security testing.

-To provide the best user experience, we created a Web 2.0 single page application with a large set of visualizations.
-We used an AngularJS as a front-end framework and ASP.NET Web API for back end of the application in order to provide the required level of maintainability, performance and flexibility.
-Besides, we chose D3.js library for visualization, because most of requirements are very specific and cannot be implemented in other charts frameworks.
+To provide the best user experience, we created a Web 2.0 single-page application with a large set of visualisations.
+We used AngularJS as a frontend framework and ASP.NET Web API for the back end of the application to provide the required level of maintainability, performance, and flexibility.
+Besides, we chose D3.js library for visualisation, because most of the requirements were very specific and could not be implemented in other charts frameworks.

-We used Atlassian products stack for development — JIRA, Confluence, Bamboo and Stash.
-The latter provides such possibilities as Git repositories, branch management, and pull requests mechanism, which, we believe, has a great impact on source code quality.
+For development, we used Atlassian product stack— JIRA, Confluence, Bamboo, and Stash.
+The latter provided such possibilities as Git repositories, branch management, and pull requests mechanism, which, in our opinion, had a significant impact on source code quality.

-The application has been developed according to GxP guidelines and validated by US Federal Drug Administration.
-A distributed Customer project team is running other system parts, such as ETL, using Agile methodologies.
+The application was developed according to GxP guidelines and validated by US Federal Drug Administration.
+A distributed сustomer project team is running other parts of the system, such as ETL, using Agile methodologies.

-The first version has been released for testing group and got a very positive feedback.
-The team continues adding features to the application.
+The first version was released for the testing group and got a very positive feedback.
+The team continued adding features to the application.